Types Of Home Design Styles You Must Know

 The most important principle of this style, which emerged in the 20th century, lies in its motto - "Less is more."

-This phrase was coined in the 1930s by the architect Ms. van der Rohe, a Minimalist movement pioneer.
+This phrase was coined in the 1930s by the architect Ms. van der Rohe, a pioneer of the Minimalist movement.

 Similar to the modern design style, simplicity occupies a central role here - No unnecessary elements and, of course, only a few colors.